-issue ensuing debate.
-[See pp. 24–52.]
-The debate has continued since that time, with new evidence and articles emerging, but I have not seen any significant reason to alter my basic conclusions , at least not yet.
+When writing my dissertation, I was forced to confront Terence Zuber’s claims that Wilhelm Groener and others had “invented” the Schlieffen Plan, and I wrote a section on the issue.
+The debate has continued since that time, with new evidence and articles emerging, but I have not seen any significant reason to alter my basic conclusions.
 Thus, I feel the section I wrote still has value for anyone trying to understand this debate.
-I mention that here and make the dissertation freely available on Dropbox, because some of the most important scholarship is locked behind pay walls of professional history journals.
+I mention that here and make the dissertation freely available because some of the most important scholarship is locked behind the pay walls of professional history journals.
 That is fine for those of us with access to well-stocked university libraries, but not everyone is so fortunate.
 Zuber himself has been canny about this limitation of modern scholarship, which so often engages other scholars but does not reach out to the general public.
 He has rehearsed his arguments in an affordable book for the mass market called The Real German War Plan (The History Press, 2011).
 While this will not earn him points in academia, it serves the useful function of engaging the public, which more of us should do.
 Continue reading “Terence Zuber’s Image of War and the Schlieffen Plan Debate”

 Kevin Levin of Civil War Memory has posted good material to his academic blog under the category, myth of black Confederates.
 Several recent posts include criticism of efforts by modern-day Confederate patriots and would-be historians who want to appropriate Weary Clyburn, a slave, as a defender of Southern liberty.
 In one he points out that writing good books to debunk myths is all well and good, but on the subject of black Confederates “the real fight must take place on the web.”